loxilb-io/loxilbdocs/docs/cilium-incluster.md

 This guide will provide users with step-by-step instructions to provision a Kubernetes cluster, with cilium as the default networking and expose services via a loxilb load balancer also running as an incluster component.

-Cilium's has a great pod networking implementation and loxilb has a great kubernetes-native load-balancer.
+Cilium has a great pod networking implementation and loxilb has a great kubernetes-native load-balancer.
 This guide explores how to get best of the both worlds and make things work smoothly.

 ### Prerequisite